clowdr-app/clowdr/services/actions/README.md

 ## Setting Up

 1. Copy the `services/actions/.env.example` to `services/actions/.env`
-1. Create an AWS user with admin access.
-Generate a new access key for this user - you will need the access key ID and secret key in the next step.

-- TODO: limit permissions for this user

 1. Configure your `.env` according to the [Actions Service Configuration](#actions-service-configuration) table below
+   - You will need the outputs from running the AWS CDK deployment

 ## Local Development